roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-03 ****** bydawn1958© Kerri felt like crawling into a dark hole to escape the girl's domination.
+Kerri felt like crawling into a dark hole to escape the girl's domination.
 When Sally moved in a threatening manner, as if to give Kerri another spanking, the confession came out freely.
 "Yes... yes," she whispered and the whole gang suddenly got extremely quiet.
 She felt a quick jab in the ribs and knew Sally wanted more.
 "I did it with... with Jim K.," Kerri said, shuddering with disgust when the startling revelation came out.

  "Geez, holy fuck, you did it with that geek?"
 Sally laughed out loud and everyone laughed with her.
 "How many times?
 How many times did you fuck Jim?"